The latest vLLM release in 2026 is v0.21.0

 - 4

-“Most Mac-agent operators answer 'no' to all four of those questions.
-That is the working answer: v0.20.2 is the latest version, and most consumers of vLLM should not chase it.
-Stay on whatever v0.20.x you already pinned.
-Only chase the patch when a specific symptom matches one of the four fixes.”
+“Most Mac-agent operators answer 'no' to the first three of those questions and 'yes' to the last.
+That is the working answer: v0.21.0 is the latest version, and most consumers of vLLM should not chase it.
+Stay on whatever v0.20.x you already pinned unless you are blocked on CUDA 13 packaging.”

 The anchor fact: two lines of Swift that do not care which vLLM you run

 The thing every page about vLLM and Mac agents skips is what happens on the consumer side when you upgrade your server.
-The honest answer is: nothing should happen, and on Fazm nothing does, because the wiring between the Mac agent and your vLLM endpoint is two lines of Swift that read a UserDefaults string and stuff it into an environment variable.
-That block lives at lines 468 to 469 of Desktop/Sources/Chat/ACPBridge.swift.
+The honest answer is: nothing should happen, and in Fazm nothing does, because the wiring between the Mac agent and your vLLM endpoint is two lines of Swift that read a UserDefaults string and stuff it into an environment variable.
+That block lives at lines 527 to 530 of Desktop/Sources/Chat/ACPBridge.swift.
 I just opened the file and pasted the surrounding context verbatim.

-// The two lines that make every vLLM patch release invisible to the Mac agent.
+// The two lines that make every vLLM release invisible to the Mac agent.

 // Custom API endpoint (allows proxying through Copilot, corporate gateways, etc.)